invertedv/df/docs/getting_started.md

 		dfJoin d.DF
 		e6 error
 	)
+	// Now join the two by dt.
+We could also do
+	//    dfSumm.Join(dfSummdt, "dt")
 	if dfJoin, e6 = dfSummDt.Join(dfSumm, "dt"); e6!=nil {
 		panic(e6)
 	}

-	// pAge is the percentage of balances that are this age for this dt. if ex := d.Parse(dfJoin, "pAge := 100.0 * balAgeDt / balDt"); ex!=nil {
+	// pAge is the percentage of balances that month that are this age. if ex := d.Parse(dfJoin, "pAge := 100.0 * balAgeDt / balDt"); ex!=nil {
 		panic(ex)
 	}